AIDynamics/NeoPulse_Examples/ImageDetection/ssd/VOC2012/README.md

 # Model Structure
 The SSD model structure uses VGG-16 as base model.
 As shown in figure 1, it takes conv4_3, fc7, conv6_2, conv7_2, conv8_2, and conv9_2 feature layers to predict both location and class confidences.

+## Fig.1 SSD model with VGG-16 as base.
+Feature Layer conv4_3, fc7, conv6_2, conv7_2, conv8_2 and conv9_2 are used to predict location and confidence.

 ![Fig. 1: SSD model with VGG-16 as base.
 Feature Layer conv4_3, fc7, conv6_2, conv7_2, conv8_2 and conv9_2 are used to predict location and confidence.](../../../assets/Picture1.png "Fig. 1: SSD model with VGG-16 as base.
 Feature Layer conv4_3, fc7, conv6_2, conv7_2, conv8_2 and conv9_2 are used to predict location and confidence.")

 In predicting process, each feature layer is feed into RPN(Regional Proposal Network) to predict class confidence and location coordinates.